Frederik Vansina: Military career and background

 In 2000, Vansina was promoted to the rank of colonel and was later named as the squadron commander of the 349th Fighter Squadron, and later took part of Operation Joint Guardian under the Stabilisation Force in Bosnia and Herzegovina (SFOR), and later served as chief of operations of the Belgian-Dutch air contingent deployed at Amendola, Italy.
 Vansina later attended the Higher Staff Course at the Royal Higher Institute for Defence and was promoted to lieutenant colonel in 2002, where he was also named as the department head of the Strategy Department of the Joint Staff, and was tasked to conduct research for enhancing the tactical aerial operations of the Air Component.
 He was later named as the Assistant Chief of Staff for Strategy.
 In 2009, he was appointed commander of the 10th Tactical Wing at the Kleine Brogel Air Base and oversaw the deployment of F-16s to the NATO-led mission in Afghanistan as part of the Belgian component of the International Security Assistance Force (ISAF), as well as in the 2011 military intervention in Libya.
 After completing the Senior Course at the NATO Defense College, Vansina was later named as the Chief of Staff of the Belgian Air Component in February 2013.
 Vansina was later promoted to the rank of major general in March 2014, and was named as the Deputy Chief of Staff for Operations and Training, and was later named as the Commander of the Belgian Air Component and took office in November 2014, where he oversaw Belgian involvement in the multinational campaign against Islamic State.

-In September 2016, Vansina was subsequently named as Aide-de-camp of King Philippe of Belgium, and was later named as the Director of the European Air Group before ending his term as the Commander of the Belgian Air Component on September 2020, as he was named as Assistant Chief of Staff for Strategy at the Belgian Defence Staff.
+In September 2016, Vansina was subsequently named as Aide-de-camp of King Philippe of Belgium, and was later named as the Director of the European Air Group before ending his term as the Commander of the Belgian Air Component in September 2020, as he was named as Assistant Chief of Staff for Strategy at the Belgian Defence Staff.
 He later ended his term as director of the European Air Group in 2022.
 Vansina became Vice-Chief of Defence in September 2023.
 On 4 July 2024, Vansina succeeded Admiral Michel Hofman as Chief of Defence.